loganthompson/cordova-cardflight/README.md

 Set API tokens to initalize CardFlight with apiKey and accountToken values.
 Requires `apiKey` and `accountToken` arguments.

-This method will also nitialize reader itself, and a success returns `emvReady` as a BOOL
 ````javascript
 cardflight.setApiTokens(successCallback, errorCallback, {
     apiKey: YOUR_CARDFLIGHT_API_KEY